 There is a long list of urgent and compelling issues that food and beverage companies are already grappling with in their supply chains—climate change, water, livelihoods, gender equity, the list goes on.
 Where does food loss and waste fit in the priority list?

-With funding from the Rockefeller Foundation, the Sustainable Food Lab is working with partners to develop and test a set of metrics to be used in smallholder supply chains.
+With funding from the Rockefeller Foundation, Sustainable Food Lab is working with partners to develop and test a set of metrics to be used in smallholder supply chains.
 These metrics help identify where food loss is an urgent issue and help companies evaluate and reduce food loss.

 Working initially in three supply chains: with Technoserve on mangos in Kenya, the Alliance for a Green Revolution Africa on maize in Tanzania and the International Institute for Tropical Agriculture on sorghum in Uganda, the metrics are designed to: